 - 2005 Educational Award of the Medical Faculty of the Technical University of Dresden.

 - 2013 Edgar Ungeheuer Prize of the German Society of Surgery for the Best Video Work.

 Photo of the doctor: (c) Universitätsklinikum Erlangen

-Department of General and Abdominal Surgery.
+Department of General, Abdominal, Endocrine, Colorectal and Bariatric Surgery.

 University Hospital Erlangen:

 We will be happy to answer all your questions.

 Within 1 working day, a medical advisor will study your request and contact you by phone (German or your local number will be displayed).